jaymedavis/hubble/README.md

 If you have another cup of coffee, you can just increment a value that has already been set

 	curl --data "column=0&label=Coffee%20Drank%20Today&value=increment&high=4" http://localhost:9999/

+If you spill your cup of coffee, you can decrement it

+	curl --data "column=0&label=Coffee%20Drank%20Today&value=decrement&high=4" http://localhost:9999/

 A polling example - a github repository dashboard
 -------------------------------------------------